Alex-Muir/Roll2020/README.md

 GCC

 With GCC installed:
-- download roll2020.c or clone the repository.
+- Clone the repository or download the ZIP.
 - Navigate to the directory where roll2020.c was downloaded.
 - Run: gcc -o roll2020 main.c instructions.c dice.c charactergen.c -Wall -Werror
 - After running the previous command an executable output file called roll2020 will be created.